SovnSkyrim/Aldrnari/README.md

 #### SmoothCam  -for 3rd person players-
 - Presets
   - Load Preset
     There are two presets available for you to use.
-I personally prefer the Modern one but some prefer EasyEase's, try both and see which you like!
+I personally prefer the Modern one but some prefer Souls Like, try both and see which you like!
 - Make sure only the Alternate Conversation Camera Patch is ticked in Compatibility.

 #### Summermyst: